zharinov/good-enough-parser/README.md

 ## Motivation

 We are creating Renovate as a multi-language tool for keeping dependency versions up to date.
-While most package managers benefit from relying on the programming language they're written, we needed some uniform way to deal with the variety of dependency description conventions using only TypeScript.
+While most package managers can rely on the programming language they're written in, we need some uniform way to deal with the variety of dependency description conventions using only TypeScript.

 Some package managers use the relatively simple JSON format, like Node.js for example.
-Other tools, mostly related to Devops, use the more elaborate YAML format.
+Other tools, mostly related to DevOps, use the more elaborate YAML format.
 The trickiest thing is to deal with dependencies described by particular programming languages: for example, Gemfiles and Podfiles are written in Ruby, `build.gradle` files use Groovy, `sbt` leverages Scala, while `bazel` created its own language Starlark.

 One approach is to use regular expressions, which is very easy but doesn't scale well to cover all syntactic variations.